oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ============

-This specification describes the current best practices for implementing OAuth 2.0 authorization flows in applications running entirely in a browser.
+This specification describes the current best practices for implementing OAuth 2.0 authorization flows in applications executing in a browser.

 For native application developers using OAuth 2.0 and OpenID Connect, an IETF BCP (best current practice) was published that guides integration of these technologies.
-This document is formally known as {{RFC8252}} or BCP 212, but nicknamed "AppAuth" after the OpenID Foundation-sponsored set of libraries that assist developers in adopting these practices.

-{{RFC8252}} makes specific recommendations for how to securely implement OAuth in native applications, including incorporating additional OAuth extensions where needed.
+This document is formally known as {{RFC8252}} or BCP 212, but nicknamed "AppAuth" after the OpenID Foundation-sponsored set of libraries that assist developers in adopting these practices. {{RFC8252}} makes specific recommendations for how to securely implement OAuth in native applications, including incorporating additional OAuth extensions where needed.

 OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing